The Bedroom & Walk-in Closet/Laundry Room

 Closet/Laundry Room Wall & Ceiling Finish Work: Late Spring 2024

 I've already discussed the method I developed for applying the plaster wall finish over on the Bathroom page, although that work was done about 15 years ago (and there aren't any photos of that actual plaster work).
 Since it's been a while since I've done any "mud" work, I'm pleased to be starting in the relatively small closet/laundry room space to get in some practice before taking on the walls in the bedroom and living room.
 As in the bathroom, I start by getting the walls that will be textured to a "Level 3" finish (which is a minimum of two more coats of mud over all seams and screws, well feathered and sanded), and then bring the walls that will get wallpapered to a "Level 4" finish (which is another coat of mud over seams, screws, and corners, further feathered out and sanded).
-I then do the final texture work on the "Level 3" surfaces with more thinned mud, the big brush, and the flat trowels, working on s small section at a time — for this space the ceiling also got the textured finish just like the kitchen.
+I then do the final texture work on the "Level 3" surfaces with more thinned mud, the big brush, and the flat trowels, working on a small section at a time — for this space the ceiling also got the textured finish just like the kitchen.
 After a few days of plaster work, the room was ready for primer and paint.

 Getting back to interior wall paint work after so many years turned out to be a little troublesome.
 The good news is that Lowe's still sells Valspar paint (although my old Ultra-Premium® stuff is now just called Ultra®), and they still use the same color codes for mixing up the custom colors we originally selected for interior painting.
 The troublesome bit is that apparently the faux-finish glaze we employed for tinting the textured/stucco wall surfaces is no longer "fashionable", and nearly impossible to find.
 They do sell tiny, pint jars of "Antiquing Glaze" (at $18 each), of which I would need many to create the gallons of glaze I'll need for my wall finishing.
 After lots of searching online it appeared that my local hardware store had a few gallons of glaze available (they're a Benjamin-Moore® distributor), but after a trip to the store it turns out they stopped making that stuff years ago, and it was merely an incorrect stock number entry on the web site.
 After some discussion with the paint guys at the hardware store, they suggested I just use straight Floetrol® Flood® (which is a paint additive I've used for many years) with a little tint added as the glaze.
 I still had some old containers of tinted glaze from when I did the bathroom paint work, so I added a good amount of Flood® to those and after mixing well the stuff seemed like it would do the job.
 I also still had about a half-gallon of my old Valspar wall glaze, so I added about a quart of Flood® to that to ensure I'd have enough material to get everything done for the closet/laundry room walls and ceiling.
-Finally, I managed to find a proper "Acrylic Glaze" made by Golden Paintworks® and purchased a gallon of that stuff from Pontiac Paint Supply in Pontiac, Michigan.
+Finally, I managed to find a proper "Acrylic Glaze" made by Golden Paintworks® and purchased a gallon of that stuff from Pontiac Paint Supply link opens a new window in Pontiac, Michigan.
 That should provide enough glaze (along with plenty of Flood®) to take care of the rest of the interior wall work.

 The actual painting work started with a coat of Valspar® Poly Vinyl Acetate (PVA) primer on the GWB walls and ceiling.
 This stuff seals the GWB and provides a proper base for the wall paper paste (otherwise the GWB just absorbs it immediately and the wallpaper won't adhere very well), and also provides an even base for the topcoat color over the GWB and plaster.
 Even though most modern interior paints say they're "paint & primer in one", that doesn't really apply to new, unpainted GWB — it's more referring to painting over previously painted surfaces.
 Anyway, after everything was primed, I then rolled on a coat of "Drumskin" to the ceiling, followed by "Prairie Dance" on the two exterior walls.